FEEDING BABIES AND JUVENILES

 Three days to one week

-Feed 1-2ml of milk substitute every 3 hours last feed around midnight to 2am
+Feed 1-2ml of formula every 3 hours.
+The last feed should be around midnight to 2am

 One to two weeks old

-• One week - still blind and deaf, white spines longer than brown ones.
-Whiskers emerge
+• The white spines are still longer than the brown ones.

-• 11 days old - start to curl
+• At 11 days old hoglets start to curl

 Two to three weeks old